jainayushjain95/GFGProblems/README.md

 Problem 092  -> Longest subarray with given sum in unsorted array
 Problem 093  -> Longest subarray with equal no of 1s and 0s
 Problem 094  -> Longest Common Span with same sum in two binary arrays
 Problem 095  -> Longest Consecutive subsequence
+Problem 096  -> Count distinct elements in every window